FedericoDiMarzo/GravityDrumMachine/README.md

 * *Reverb size*

-These will be parameters of a shared **FX Channel Bus** to which sound signal can be sent from every **Sound module**, described in next section.
+These will be parameters of a shared **FX Channel Bus** to which sound signal can be sent from every **Sound module**, as described in next section.
 The *Fx Channel* is connected to **master channel** and user will perceive the superposition of the two signals.
-The send **gain** will be controlled via reverb and delay *send sliders* from the **Sound Module's** setting menu.
+The send **gain** will be controlled via reverb and delay *send sliders* from the **Sound Module**'s setting menu.

 ### Sound modules and their menu
 Either attracting and moving balls contain a **sound module**.
 This will contain a sound source along with the possibilities of changing some of its parameters and automating them over time.
-Attack of the source will be triggered by **collisions** or **metronome**.
+Attack of sources will be triggered by **collisions** or **metronome**.

 **Right clicking** on a ball will pop-up a menu which will give the possibility of changing ball's size (*we remind here that an increased size will not affect acceleration of the object*), triggered note, audio module contained